OguzPastirmaci/misc/oke-gb200/no-dra.md

 > Do NOT use DRA and the static way explained here at the same time.
 That will cause your jobs to fail.

 ### Check if you configured auto creation of channel0
-Our new image has this setting, but if you're using an earlier image, it won't have it.
+Our new OS image has this setting, but if you're using an earlier image, it won't have it.

 `/etc/modprobe.d/nvidia.conf` should have `options nvidia NVreg_CreateImexChannel0=1`.